RedisGraph/RedisGraph/docs/commands/graph.query.md

 (Since RedisGraph v2.10)

-The `SSpaths` function returns one, _n_, or all minimal-weight, [optionally] bounded-cost, [optionally] bounded-length paths from a given entity.
+The `algo.SSpaths` procedure returns one, _n_, or all minimal-weight, [optionally] bounded-cost, [optionally] bounded-length distinct paths from a given entity.
+Each path is a sequence of distinct nodes connected by distinct edges.

-`SSpaths()` is a MATCH mode in which only the paths matching all criteria are captured.
-The source node must be bound in an earlier WITH-demarcated scope to invoke `SSpaths()`.
+`algo.SSpaths()` is a MATCH mode in which only the paths matching all criteria are captured.
+The source node must be bound in an earlier WITH-demarcated scope to invoke `algo.SSpaths()`.

 Input arguments: